 Remember to Read Your Writing Out Loud

-It may seem silly to read a deeply personal essay out loud to the world.
-But when you have to speak what’s written, you’ll notice errors that your brain would typically correct on its own.
+It may seem silly, but when you have to speak what’s written, you’ll notice errors that your brain would typically correct on its own.
 Maybe it’s a missing word or a jumbled sentence that trips you up.
 Perhaps you’ve misspelled something or there’s a paragraph that seems to run on forever.
-Regardless, speaking your essays will help you ensure that they have a good grammatical flow.
+Regardless, speaking your sentences out loud will help you ensure that they have a good grammatical flow.
 Whether you read it to your mom or recite it alone at 2:00 a.m., this trick can also help improve the writing in your activities section!

 Remember to Breathe